andrewfowlie/thermal_funcs/README.md

 # Mathematica interface

 This is slightly more involved.
-This may work:
+This may work in Linux if `math` is in your `PATH`:

     make math.exe

-But you may have to tweak the `./src/makefile` variable `MATH_INC` for the locations of your `wscc` linker and `wstp.h` header file.
-You can find this in Mathematica from `$InstallationDirectory <> "/SystemFiles/Links/WSTP/DeveloperKit/" <> $SystemID <> "/CompilerAdditions/"`.
+But otherwise you may have to tweak the `./src/makefile` variable `MATH_INC` for the locations of your `wscc` linker and `wstp.h` header file.
+You can find this on any platform in Mathematica from `FileNameJoin[{$InstallationDirectory, "SystemFiles", "Links", "WSTP", "DeveloperKit", $SystemID, "CompilerAdditions"}]`.

 Then within Mathematica,